The Perfect Steak Temperature Explained

 Each cut of meat offers unique flavor profiles when cooked to different internal temperatures.
 If you’re ever feeling stuck selecting your cut and temperature, try to think of the sides to pair with your steak.

-baked potato with garlic butter would pair beautifully with a juicy medium-rare ribeye.
+A baked potato with garlic butter would pair beautifully with a juicy medium-rare ribeye.
 Roasted carrots, broccolini, and asparagus would be a nice light side to a rare filet mignon steak.
 A medium New York strip would be a hearty topping for a maple-balsamic salad with avocado and seasonal vegetables.

 Now, you’re confident in your cooking temperatures and your flavor profiles.
 The last element that makes a great steak is you.
 Get into the kitchen and start cooking!
 Flavor awaits!